a green train that is sitting on a track

-A layover heater represents a significant step forward for the Black River Railroad Historical Trust.
-This device heats and circulates coolant water at 80° Fahrenheit while the locomotive is shut down.
-Engines of this design cannot use antifreeze to keep from freezing, so in cold weather, the water pipes would freeze and break if the water was not heated.
-In the past, without a way to heat the water, the locomotive would have to be drained and stored during the colder months.
-Now, the Black River Railroad Historical Trust has a diesel locomotive that can be operational year-round.
+The layover heater marks a pivotal upgrade for the Black River Railroad Historical Trust.
+This device maintains and circulates coolant water at 80°F while the locomotive is shut down.
+Diesel engines of this type cannot use antifreeze to prevent freezing, making water pipes vulnerable to freezing and breaking in cold weather.
+Previously, the locomotive would need to be drained and stored during winter months.
+With the layover heater in place, the Trust now has a diesel locomotive that can operate year-round.

 a store filled with lots of books